mickael-menu/ShadowVim/README.md

 ### Neovim configuration

 :point_up: The default Neovim indent files for Swift are not great.
-It's highly recommended that you install [`keith/swift.vim`](https://github.com/keith/swift.vim) with your Neovim packages manager of choice.
+For a better alternative, install [`keith/swift.vim`](https://github.com/keith/swift.vim) with your Neovim package manager.

 Since many Vim plugins can cause issues with ShadowVim, it is recommended to start from an empty `init.vim`.

-To determine if Neovim is running in Xcode, add to your `init.vim`:
+To determine if Neovim is running in ShadowVim, add to your `init.vim`:

 ```vim
 if exists('g:shadowvim')